 Actual Cash Value

 Actual cash value is another popular property insurance valuation option.
-This method functions in a similar way to replacement cost in that it considers the cost to replace or repair a property.
+This method functions in a similar manner to replacement cost in that it considers the cost to repair or replace a property.
 However, a deduction is made to the valuation to account for depreciation to the original property.
 Think of actual cash value as being replacement cost minus depreciation.

 An actual cash value property insurance policy will still rebuilt or repair the property using modern construction techniques and materials.
 But since the building value is reduced by depreciation, it allows a client to insure their property for less.
 The client will receive less for their claim as well.